abhishekrathore/fullstackbootcamp2019/02_BACKEND/4_MONGOOSE/README.md

 ### Update - existing objects

-To Update existing obejct in database we need to first find an object from database and then update in database.
+To Update an existing object in database we need to first find an object from database and then update in database.
 This might be considered as a combination of `find` and `save` methods.

 There are generally 2 cases in update :